joouha/modshim/README.md

 Let's tackle a more complex, real-world scenario.
 We want to add a robust, configurable retry mechanism to `requests` for handling transient network issues or server errors.
 The standard way to do this in `requests` is by creating a `Session` object and mounting a custom `HTTPAdapter`.

-With `modshim`, we can create an enhanced `Session` class that automatically configures retries, and then overlay it onto the original `requests` library.
+With `modshim`, we can create an enhanced `Session` class that automatically conﬁgures retries, and then overlay it onto the original `requests` library.
 To do this correctly, our enhancement package (`requests_extra`) must mirror the structure of the original `requests` package.

 ### Step 1: Create the Enhancement Package